sunfang1cn/node-jscoverage/Readme.md

       test_mo._test('inner',[1,2]); // test private function inner
       var inner = test_mo._get('inner');
       inner(1,2); // call the private inner function of the mo module

+## extend API

+      InstrumentedMod._test(funcName,args);
+         test inner functions
+      InstrumentedMod._call(funcName,args);
+         same as _test
+      InstrumentedMod._replace(objName,value);
+         replace the inner object
+      InstrumentedMod._get(objName);
+         get the inner object;

+      jsc.config(opt);
+         you can re-defined the above extend api by call this config function opt has properties:
+            call:
+            test:
+            get:
+            replace:

+      jsc will test if your module is conflict with this inject functions , it is save!